 COR Goals: Critical Thinking, Research Skills, and Communication Skills

-Activity/Discussion Questions: Divide students into groups and have each group work with a different source about Andrew Morgan: the Danieley eulogy, the US census returns, the Ratliff interview, the Alumni News article, and the yearbook photographs.
+Activity/Discussion Questions: Divide students into groups and have each group work with a different source about Andrew Morgan: the Danieley eulogy, the US census returns, the Ratliff interview, the Alumni News article, the Maroon and Gold article, and the yearbook photographs.
 Give students with the yearbook photographs access to the entire yearbooks so that they may have more context.

 Ask students to record all of the information they can about Morgan from the sources.
 To facilitate comparison across groups, you may choose to ask students to answer basic biographical questions (name, age, role at Elon, reputation among faculty and students, family life, personal qualities, commitments outside of Elon, etc.).
 Ask students in different groups to contrast and compare their narratives.
 What can we know about Morgan from these sources?
 Which sources are the most useful, and in which ways?
 Do you think the white students who put together the yearbook considered the images demeaning?
 How do you think Black staff considered them?